Rick-healy/machinelearning-policies/model-approval-policy/README.md

 IF deployment is a serverless endpoint
 AND modelId exists
 THEN:
-  IF modelId is in deniedModelIds → BLOCK
-  ELSE IF allowedModelIds is not empty AND modelId is NOT in allowedModelIds → BLOCK ELSE → ALLOW
+  IF modelId is in deniedModelIds → BLOCK DEPLOYMENT ELSE IF allowedModelIds is not empty AND modelId is NOT in allowedModelIds → BLOCK DEPLOYMENT ELSE → ALLOW DEPLOYMENT
 ```

 ## Parameters